 When you make a gift to Federation’s Annual Campaign you are improving life in your community.
-Here some examples of how your gift empowers creates meaningful Jewish experiences, builds community, supports Jewish education, and cares for the most vulnerable.
+Here some examples of how your gift empowers meaningful Jewish experiences, builds community, supports Jewish education, and cares for the most vulnerable.

 • The Vulnerable